 NMTC Case Study for THRIVE Academy

-Located in East Baton Rouge Parish, Louisiana, Thrive Academy is the result of the tireless efforts of its founder Sarah Broome.
+Located in East Baton Rouge Parish, LA Thrive Academy is the result of the tireless efforts of its founder Sarah Broome.
 Having seen the family of one of her students suffer the tragic loss of a child to violence in 2010, Sarah began researching the best way to help low-income children meet their potential.
 The result of her research was a residential charter school for 6-12 grade students.
 Beginning in 2012, Thrive Academy accepted its first class of sixth graders who were identified as severely at-risk by their fifth-grade teachers and principals.
 These students were testing well below grade level, but after one year in the Thrive program, they saw enormous growth in test results and school work.
 Those students are now in the eleventh grade and some are even taking AP classes in preparation for college.

 The school has 100% minority and 100% free and reduced lunch population.
 The students’ overall achievement level has gone from just below the student population of juvenile detention centers in Louisiana to being one of the highest in the East Baton Rouge Parrish school district.
 The state legislature has been so impressed with the schools’ progress that it passed legislation to make the school one of only four state-enacted schools in 2017, thus strengthening the operating financials of school significantly.